Atash Behram: Types of fire, its purification and consecration

 Whereas fires from the professions listed above is obtained by a Zoroastrian layman or priest approaching the person and requesting he be allowed to collect burning embers from the fire, in the case of fire from a burning corpse, the Zoroastrian waits for the corpse to burn down, then with a metal ladle, with a handle at least three feet in length, he fills the ladle with sandalwood or other inflammable wood filings; these ignite by heat from the burning embers of the pyre, the person making sure the ladle does not touch the hot embers of the funeral pyre.

-In the case of fire from atmospheric lightning, the Zoroastrian community of the region approaches neighbouring townsfolk and villagers to look out for lightning strike on a tree or plant (which may take months or a year to happen), and collects the burning embers without delay and conveys it in a ladle to the priests assigned the elaborate work of consecration.
+In the case of fire from atmospheric lightning, the Zoroastrian community of the region will approach neighboring townsfolk and villagers well in advance of the purification ceremony – from months up to a year – to look out for lightning strikes on trees or plants, and to take up a portion of the burning embers of the fire if so produced, which are then transferred as soon as possible by ladle to the assigned priests to begin the elaborate work of consecration.

+The ceremony of consecrating the other fires need not be delayed for this fire; however, if the fire produced by lightning has not come forth by the time all the other fires have been consecrated, the final union and consecration of all the fires cannot take place.
+It must be indefinitely postponed until this fire is produced and consecrated.

 The 16 fires so collected are taken through an elaborate process of purification.
 In the case of the fire from a funeral pyre, the process of purification is repeated for 91 times by holding a ladle filled with sandalwood filings and frankincense 15 inches over the fire and igniting the contents in the ladle - this is repeated by igniting a fresh fire from the previous one, each time igniting a fresh fire, the previous one allowed to die out, each new fire is placed in a new pit or in a fresh metal vase; this is repeated 91 times, the 91st fire is then ready for consecration.

 In case of fire from lightning this process is done for 90 times, similarly on fire obtained from a dyer this purificatory process is done 80 times, from fire obtained from king's palace 70 times, on fire from a potter 61 times, from a brick maker for 75 times, on fire from an ascetic 50 times, on fire from goldsmith 60 times, from the mint 55 times, from ironsmith, armourer and baker and brewer 61 times each, from fire obtained from warriors home 35 times, from a shepherd's home 33 times and fire from home of a high priest 44 times, the fire obtained by striking two flints the purificatory is repeated 144 times, the last fire of each of 16 fires thus purified as result from the set number of times shown here, and the final 16 purified fires are ready for consecration.